DavidGGonzalez/TeamBlue_FinalProject/README.md

 https://www.openml.org/
 Data: speeddating.csv

-## Reason why we selected this topic:
+### Reason why we selected this topic:
 Fun topic and met requirements for machine learning project.

-## Question/Questions we hope to answer with this data:
+### Question/Questions we hope to answer with this data:
-Can a machine learning model help in predicting and improve speed dating process.
+Can a machine learning model help in predicting and/or improving the speed dating process?
 Output is Match or No Match based on input data from speed dating experiement.

-## Technologies:
+### Technologies:
 We will use several tools in this project to help with the application and data management.
-Python, SQL/Postgres, SKlearn, Pandas
+Python, SQL/Postgres, SKlearn, Pandas, Heroku(to host database and website), Bootstrap, Flask, JavaScript, HTML, CSS

-# Preliminary Preprocessing of Machine Learning Models:
+## Preliminary Preprocessing of Machine Learning Models:
 o	Data Preprocessing
 * Load Data
   •Takes in data in from the  provisional database